My Denim Journey

 My Denim Jean Journey.
 1955 movie, Rebel Without A Cause with James Dean.

-My Denim Journey.
-1955 movie, Rebel Without A Cause with James Dean.
+The 1955 movie Rebel Without A Cause features James Dean wearing denim.

-The 1950s represented symbols of youth rebellion with James Dean in flick Rebel Without a Cause.
+The 1950s represented symbols of youth rebellion with James Dean in the flick Rebel Without a Cause.

 American actress, Jean Seberg wearing tuned-up (cuffed) jeans.

-My Denim Journey.
-1965 photo American actress, Jean Seberg wearing tuned-up (cuffed) jeans.
+In a 1965 photo, American actress Jean Seberg is wearing tuned-up (cuffed) jeans.

 My Denim Journey.
 1962 photo of Elvis fans in Zurich wearing denim jackets and jeans.

 In the 1960s, it was all about new fabrications for denim.
-For many years the denim used in the manufacturing of blue jeans was rather coarse and susceptible to shrinking making the garment unappealing as casual wear until textile manufacturers invented new processes of denim resulted in the availability of:
+For many years, the denim used in the manufacturing of blue jeans was relatively coarse and susceptible to shrinking, making the garment unappealing as casual wear until textile manufacturers invented new processes of denim, resulted in the availability of:

-In 1969, bell-bottom jeans were introduced on the market and became popular with men and women.
+One thousand nine hundred sixty-nine bell-bottom jeans were introduced and became popular with men and women.

 In the 1970s, “Anything Goes Fashion” and Individual Expression.
-According to Vintage Clothing website, The People History, beginning in the late 1960s and continuing into the 1970s, wearing clothes was more about an individual, expression that it was about fitting into society.
+According to the Vintage Clothing website, The People History, beginning in the late 1960s and continuing into the 1970s, wearing clothes was more about an individual expression than fitting into society.

 My Denim Jean Journey.
 Photo credit: The People HIstory

-May people during the 70s decade primarily dressed in ways to please themselves rather than other people.
-Prominent trends included flared or ‘bell-bottom” pants, tunics, pants sets, leisure suits, and overalls.
+Many people during the 1970s dressed to please themselves rather than others.
+Prominent trends included flared or ‘bell-bottom’ pants, tunics, pants sets, leisure suits, and overalls.

 1988 photo of Oprah WInfrey when she lost 30-pounds.

-My Denim Journey.
-1988 photo of Oprah Winfrey when she lost 30-pounds.
+1988 photo of Oprah Winfrey wearing jeans when she lost 30 pounds.

-The 1980s, I remember reading the book, Dress for Success by John T. Malloy.
-It was during that time of excess, big hair, shoulder pads, boxy silhouettes and acid-washed denim.
+I remember reading the book Dress for Success by John T. Malloy in the 1980s.
+It was during that time of excess, big hair, shoulder pads, boxy silhouettes, and acid-washed denim.
 Fashion was rapidly changing and more diverse than ever before.
-Due to increased globalization of the world and pop culture trends in fashion, spread faster than ever and were more widespread.
+Due to increased globalization and pop culture trends in fashion, it spread faster and was more widespread.

-Changes in technology and the expansion of cable television and networks like MTV, Movie, and Music celebrities’ fashions was more accessible to fans and viewers and an increased obsession with celebrities brought trends into the forefront of pop culture.
+Changes in technology and the expansion of cable television and networks like MTV, Movie, and Music celebrities’ fashions were more accessible to fans and viewers, and an increased obsession with celebrities brought trends to the forefront of pop culture.

 Wearing: J. Crew moto jacket, in gingham, Kate Spade New York Broom denim fit and flare dress, and J. Crew tan leather canvas heels.